 The role of the people is to play the game the government has laid out.
 Since the desired outcome is now reframed to improve human adaptability to nature’s entropy and is communicated clearly, only massively inconsistent outcomes will lead to the adjustment of the theory.

 Marketplace enforcement mechanisms deal with individual infractions and do not force governments to rewrite the rules on every occasion.
-Major issues will be dealt with preemptively and not produce endless reams of legislation from an undefined theory.
+Significant issues will be dealt with preemptively and not produce endless reams of legislation from an undefined theory.

 Governments define gameplay.
 Players play the game.
 We must adopt a crucial lesson from sports federations to get us out of the morass of governmental ignorance and negligence.